 This vegetarian Mushroom Stroganoff recipe is quick and easy to make in about 30 minutes, and it is perfectly comforting, hearty, savory, and delicious.

 My recipe for traditional Beef Stroganoff has long been one of the most popular posts on this blog.
 And with good reason — it’s one of my faves.
-But!
-As more and more of us are eating less meat nowadays (oh hey), or are going full-on vegan or vegetarian (oh hey, husband of mine), I’ve been getting more and more questions about how to make this classic comfort food sans-beef.
-And my answer?
+But as more and more of us are eating less meat nowadays, I’ve been receiving more and more questions about whether it’s possible to make this classic comfort food sans-beef.
+My answer?

 More good news?
 This recipe is incredibly simple to make, and can be on the table in just about 30 minutes.